-- b.
-Whether the alleged conduct and surrounding circumstances reasonably indicate that the continued presence of the appellant on University property or within University programs poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of a violation of this Policy. - 5.
-The appeal of student Respondent's will be reviewed within three (3) business days from the date of the request by the Senior Vice Chancellor of Student Affairs, or their designee and the Emergency Removal will remain in effect during the appeal process. - 6.
-The Senior Vice Chancellor of Student Affairs, or their designee, will review the student's appeal, the incident report(s), and the original individualized safety and risk analysis - a.
-The Senior Vice Chancellor of Student Affairs, or their designee, can request to meet with the student in person or virtually, if deemed necessary to obtain any additional information or clarification - b.
-This meeting will not replace the Resolution process, which shall proceed in accordance with procedures identified in this Policy. - 7.
-A final decision to either (1) uphold the Emergency Removal, (2) modify, or revoke it will be provided to the student within 2 business days of receiving the student's request. - a.
+- a.
+The reliability of the information concerning the appellant's alleged conduct, including the matter of their identity; or - b.
+Whether the alleged conduct and surrounding circumstances reasonably indicate that the continued presence of the appellant on University property or within University programs poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of a Prohibited Offense. - 4.
+The appeal for student Respondents will be reviewed by the Senior Vice Chancellor of Student Affairs, or their designee and the Emergency Removal will remain in effect during the appeal process.
+The appeal for employee Respondents will be heard by the Vice President for Human Resources or their designee and the Emergency Removal will remain in effect during the appeal process.

+- 5. The Senior Vice Chancellor of Student Affairs, or their designee, will review the student's appeal, the incident report(s), and the original individualized safety and risk analysis. - a.
+The Senior Vice Chancellor of Student Affairs, or their designee, can request to meet with the student in person or virtually, if deemed necessary to obtain any additional information or clarification. - i.
+This meeting will not replace the Resolution process, which shall proceed in accordance with procedures identified in this Policy. - 6.
+A final decision to either (1) uphold the Emergency Removal, (2) modify, or revoke it will be provided to the student within two (2) business days of receiving the student's appeal request or within two (2) business days of the date of the meeting between the Senior Vice Chancellor of Student Affairs and the student. - a.
 There will be no further appeals to the decision rendered upon review. - b.
-If the Emergency Removal is modified or revoked, other supportive, remedial and protective measures may be assigned until the resolution of any related Resolution Option through the OUEC is completed. - i.
-At any point in a Resolution Process of an allegation of a violation of this Policy, the University has the discretion to impose, lift, reassess, and modify an Emergency Removal as circumstances may warrant and as new information becomes available. - 8.
-If the Emergency Removal is upheld, the Director in OSCCR, or their designee, will send a memo to campus colleagues regarding the Emergency Removal. - 9.
-Every effort will be made, if practicable, to conclude the hearing and obtain a decision on the charges within 10 business days after the emergency removal was imposed.
+If the Emergency Removal is modified or revoked, other supportive, remedial and protective measures may be assigned until the resolution of any related Resolution Option through OUEC is completed. - i.
+At any point in a Resolution Process of an allegation of a Prohibited Offense, the University has the discretion to impose, lift, reassess, and modify an Emergency Removal as circumstances may warrant and as new information becomes available. - 7.
+If the Emergency Removal is upheld, the Director in OSCCR, or their designee, will send a memo to campus colleagues regarding the Emergency Removal.